ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 $ mkdir foo.dir; cd foo.dir
 ```

-Create a `dune-prtoject` file looking like this.
+Create a `dune-project` file looking like this.

 **`dune-project`**
 ```lisp